Ian Nicholls, AROnline‘s historian-in-residence, tells the Rover-Triumph story, and their part in the downfall of the British motor industry.

 The Chairman was Sir George Harriman of BMC, but he had privately agreed to resign in the autumn in order to make way for Sir Donald Stokes.

 Two key appointments were announced: Harry Webster, formerly Chief Engineer at Standard-Triumph, became Executive Chief Engineer of the volume car division; and Keith Hopkins became Director of Public Relations for the whole corporation.
-Also going to Longbridge was STI engineer Ray Bates, who later led the team that developed the Austin Metro.
+Also going to Longbridge was Standard-Triumph Engineer Ray Bates, who later led the team that developed the Austin Metro.

 A new broom for Longbridge